prakashpandey16/KBC_Game/README.md

 This is a console-based quiz game developed using Python, where:

-- 🎯 Players answer 15 general knowledge multiple-choice questions.
+- 🎯 Players answer 15 multiple-choice general knowledge questions.
 - 💰 Prize money increases with each correct answer.
-- ❌ A single wrong answer ends the game, and the total winnings are displayed.
+- ❌ A single wrong answer ends the game, and your total winnings are displayed.
-- ✅ Includes input validation, error handling, and modular code design.
+- ✅ Includes input validation, error handling, and a modular code structure.

 ---